Leonardo Borlini

 M.sc in Economics and Business Administration from Bocconi University (magna cum laude) and M.sc in Law (J.D. equivalent) from the University of Pavia (magna cum laude).
 LL.M from the University of Cambridge.
 Ph.D. in International Law and Economics from Bocconi University (magna cum laude).
 Attorney-at-Law at the Milan Bar.

-At Bocconi, I am a Faculty Member of the Ph.D. in Legal Studies, a Fellow at BAFFI CAREFIN (Centre for Applied Research on International Markets, Banking, Finance, and Regulation), a Research Fellow at the Institute for European Policymaking, and a member of the Bocconi Covid Crisis Lab.
-I’m co-editor in chief of the Bocconi Legal Papers Research Series.
+At Bocconi, I am a Faculty Member of the Ph.D. in Legal Studies, a Fellow at BAFFI CAREFIN (Centre for Applied Research on International Markets, Banking, Finance, and Regulation), a Fellow at the Institute for European Policymaking (IEP), and a member of the Bocconi Covid Crisis Lab.
+I’m co-editor-in-chief of the Bocconi Legal Papers Research Series.
 I am also an Adjunct Professor of International Law at the City University of Hong Kong.

-Before joining Bocconi University, I was an Associate Lawyer at the Regulatory Department of Grande Stevens Law firm in Milan.
-Apart from my academic appointments, I have served the International Monetary Fund (IMF) as a Technical Assistance Specialist (2011-2013) and authored and co-authored reports commissioned by the Council of Europe, the European Commission, the Inter-American Development Bank (IADB), the World Bank, and the United Nations Office on Drugs and Crime (UNODC).
+Before joining Bocconi University, I was an Associate Lawyer at Grande Stevens Law firm in Milan, and served the International Monetary Fund (IMF) as a Technical Assistance Specialist (2011-2013).
+Apart from my academic appointments, I have authored reports commissioned by the Council of Europe, the European Commission, the Inter-American Development Bank (IADB), the World Bank, the United Nations Development Program (UNDP), and the United Nations Office on Drugs and Crime (UNODC).
 Since 2011, I have participated in technical assistance programs led by the European Commission, the Council of Europe, the IMF, and the Inter-American Development Bank, with field missions in Greece, Vietnam, Panama, Bosnia and Herzegovina, and Georgia.
-Since June 2023, I have been a member of the Task Force on the EU-China trade and investment relations created by the Centre for European Policy Studies (CEPS) in Brussels.
 I was a member of the Italian delegation to the V Conference of State Parties of the United Nations Convention against Corruption.

 About